Metalama//Conceptual documentation/Creating aspects/Creating simple aspects/Overriding fields or properties

 Trick: an empty OverrideFieldOrPropertyAspect aspect

-The next example shows an empty implementation of OverrideFieldOrPropertyAspect applied to a property and to a field.
+The following example demonstrates an empty implementation of OverrideFieldOrPropertyAspect applied to a property and a field.

 1using Metalama.Framework.Aspects;